Consistent circuits for indefinite causal order

-We now need to give the idea that the branches form a causal/informational loop a formal meaning.
-To do this, we construct a directed `branch' graph representing the flow of information between different branches in the routed graph, depicted in Figure \ref{fig:branch graph}.
+We now turn to our second principle, which deals with whether influences between branches flow in a circle.
+To check this, we construct a directed `branch' graph representing the flow of information between different branches in the routed graph, depicted in Figure \ref{fig:branch graph}.
 Causal/informational loops among the branches will be understood as loops in this graph.

 The branch graph contains solid, dashed green, and dashed red arrows.
 The solid arrows represent the flow of quantum information along `paths' in the routed graph permitted by the routes, while the dashed arrows represent the flow of information via choices of which path to follow, when multiple paths are permitted by the routes.
 We explain each of these in turn at an intuitive level; the general formal procedure for constructing the branch graph from a routed graph is described in Section \ref{sec: theorem}.